Walther von Hünersdorff: Life

 Walther von Hünersdorff was born in 1898 in Cairo.
 He entered the Imperial German Army in 1915 as a member of 4th Hussar Regiment and participated in World War I. In 1916, he became a First Lieutenant.
 After the war Hünersdorff stayed in the Reichswehr.
 When World War II broke out, Hünersdorff served on the staff of the newly raised 253rd Infantry Division.
 On 25 October 1939 Hünersdorff was transferred to the II Army Corps, led by Adolf Strauß.
 On 12 September 1940, Hünersdorff became the chief of staff of the XV Army Corps, led by Hermann Hoth.
 With the now renamed Panzergruppe 3 he participated in Operation Barbarossa.
 On 7 February 1943 Hünersdorff became commander of the 6th Panzer Division, being promoted to Generalmajor in May.
 His division participated in the Battle of Kursk.
 During the battle Hünersdorff and a number of his staff officers were attacked by a group of Heinkel He 111s in a friendly fire accident, wounding Hünersdorff.
-On the same day Hünersdorff was shot in the head by a Soviet sniper, being gravely injured.
+On the same day Hünersdorff was shot in the head by a Soviet sniper, being critically injured.
 He died in a hospital at Kharkov on 17 July 1943.
 Hünersdorff was posthumously promoted to Generalleutnant.